-Juan Kuryla, PPM - Director
+Juan Kuryla, PPM - Port Director & CEO

 In 1996, Mr. Kuryla was promoted to work in the County Manager’s Office as an Assistant Administrator.
 He was promoted again in May 1998 to the Port of Miami as Assistant to the Port Director, where he oversaw the Department’s local, state and federal legislative agenda.
 From February 2001 through February 2007 Mr. Kuryla held the positions of Assistant Port Director for Intergovernmental Affairs and Assistant Port Director for Intergovernmental Affairs and Promotions.